Want to Expand Your Business? Get Started with These 6 Steps

-➽ I’ve owned a business based on a single product for two years.
-What steps should I consider to add revenue streams?
+Q: I’ve owned a business based on a single product for two years.
+What steps should I consider to expand my business and add revenue streams?

-➽ Most people either have no clue where to expand or have so many expansion ideas that they’re not sure which one is best for them to pursue.
-Two women who successfully grew their revenue streams say that doing more doesn’t have to be complicated as long as you do your homework.
+A: Most people either have no clue where to expand their business.
+Or they have so many expansion ideas that they’re not sure which one is best for them to pursue.
+One woman who successfully grew her revenue stream says that doing more doesn’t have to be complicated—as long as you do your homework.

-The first person I spoke with, Amie Hoff, a New York fitness trainer, created FitKit, which is a portable kit that has all the tools for a total body workout with more than 250 exercises.
-Hoff identifies four steps as crucial to her success.
+Amie Hoff, a New York fitness trainer, corporate wellness consultant and public speaker, co-created FitKit, a series of portable kits with all the tools needed for a full-body workout, along with more than 200 exercises via FitKit’s digital exercise library.
+Hoff identifies four steps as crucial to her success:

-Brainstorm your options.
-To expand, Hoff could have booked more personal-training clients, but there are only so many hours in a day.
-Although she considered creating a fitness product from scratch, the potential for sky-high manufacturing and distribution costs were a deterrent.
-To make more money and reach more people despite limited time, Hoff expanded by selling FitKits to corporate wellness programs and moving into corporate consulting.
+To expand her business, Hoff could have booked more personal-training clients, but there are only so many hours in a day.
+Although she considered creating a fitness product from scratch, the potential for sky-high manufacturing and distribution costs was a deterrent.
+To make more money and reach more people despite the limit of time, Hoff expanded by selling FitKits to corporate wellness programs and moving into corporate consulting.
 In the process, she tapped a new pool of clients and greatly increased her income.

 Hoff also gave potential corporate clients a free taste of her FitKit, a step she calls “a small price to pay for the experience and feedback.”

-Know your numbers.
-Hoff’s homework also gave her a handle on the anticipated costs and time line.
+Hoff’s homework also gave her a handle on the anticipated costs and timeline of expanding her business.
 “You must understand the cost of developing and the time involved.
 Then you have to be realistic about what you have and are able to spend,” she says.
 “Putting every detail on paper shows you the reality of what you are up against and whether you can make it work.”

-Commit fully.
-Ultimately Hoff had to jump in and give her all.
-“Trying to create something part time will not allow you to truly grasp the full potential.
+Ultimately, Hoff had to jump in and give her all.
+“Trying to create something part-time will not allow you to truly grasp the full potential.
 As scared as I was, I took a hiatus from my personal-training clients, who were my bread and butter, to put more effort into consulting.
-You won’t know if something is going to work unless you give it the time and energy to find out.”
+You won’t know if something is going to work unless you give it the time and energy to find out,” she says.